WebFormsCore/WebFormsCore/README.md

 app.UseWebFormsCore();

 // Handles .aspx files
-// For example, if the url is "/Page.aspx", it will render "Pages/Page.aspx" if it exists app.UsePage();
+// For example, if the URL is "/Page.aspx", it will render "Pages/Page.aspx" if it exists app.UsePage();

 // Render the page 'Default'.